 The Grace of Great Things: Teacher's Intensive

 The Grace of Great Things is a two-part program designed to enrich and enhance the experienced teacher’s inner life and to bring clarity to fundamental teaching skills through practice, study, contemplation, and discussion.
-Every day will have time for personal inquiry, asana instruction, and practical forays into refining teaching methods like sequencing strategies, hand-on adjustments, alignment techniques, work with propsand developing personal presence.
+Every day will have time for personal inquiry, asana instruction, and practical forays into refining teaching methods like sequencing strategies, hands-on adjustments, alignment techniques, work with props and developing a personal presence.
 Teachers will gain insight and tools to bring into their practice and classes to help them help their students with confidence and clarity.
 This teacher training is not about rigid rules or dogma and is not concerned with rights and wrongs as they apply to teaching yoga.
-Instead, this program is designed as a collegiate learning environment that can assist each person in finding theirauthentic expression as a teacher without judgement or criticism.
+Instead, this program is designed as a collegiate learning environment that can assist each person in finding their authentic expression as a teacher without judgment or criticism.
 While this is not a training is social justice or political activism, we will explore the role of yoga and self-inquiry in our current political climate.